 The best sources for me when it came to seeking comfort and direction once my physical self was a bit more in control were prayer, reading inspired words (scriptures, inspirational memoirs, family history accounts, etc.), talking about my feelings with my husband (even if I felt silly bringing them up for what felt like the hundredth time), consciously listing out daily what I was grateful for, keeping up better with my friendships, and making future plans that took into account what had recently happened, instead of just making the same plans as before around what I hoped would happen.
 (I’ll talk more about that last point in Suggestion #4.)

-Two books that I’ve loved that really brought me comfort over the last few months are:
+Some books that I’ve loved that have really brought me comfort in times of anxiety and trial:

 - At Home in This Life: Finding Peace at the Crossroads of Unraveled Dreams and Beautiful Surprises by Jerusalem Jackson Greer